Navaja: As fighting knives

 Used as a fighting knife, the navaja typically featured a blade length of 400 mm (15 inches) or longer,Peterson, Harold L., Daggers and Fighting Knives of the Western World, Mineola, NY: Dover Publications, ISBN 0-486-41743-3 (2001), p.
 68 and knives with 300 mm (12-inch) to 500 mm (19-inch) blades were common.
-The large-bladed fighting navaja or santólio was eventually refined into a pattern named the navaja sevillana, after the region in which it saw much use.
-The navaja sevillana was a fighting knife characterized by a ratcheted locking mechanism, a long and slender blade with a prominent clip, a needle-sharp point, and a finely honed, razor-sharp cutting edge.

 During the 18th and most of the 19th century, large navajas were traditionally worn pushed into a belt or sash, with the distinctively curved, fish-shaped handle left exposed to ease removal.

 An exception to the predominance of large-bladed sevillanas was the salvavirgo ("chastity knife"), a small knife carried by Andalusian women in a bodice or leg garter as a weapon of self-defense.